-NIST just finalized new draft guidelines, substantially revising password security recommendations and upending many of the standards and best practices which security professionals use when forming policies for their companies.
+NIST just finalized new guidelines, substantially revising password security recommendations and upending many of the standards and best practices which security professionals use when forming policies for their companies.

 For quick background, The National Institute of Standards and Technology (NIST) is a non-regulatory federal agency within the U.S. Department of Commerce.
 Its mission is to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve our quality of life.

 NIST develops Federal Information Processing Standards (FIPS) which the Secretary of Commerce approves and with which federal agencies must comply.
 NIST also provides guidance documents and recommendations through its Special Publications (SP) 800-series.

 NIST guidelines often become the foundation for best practice recommendations across the security industry and are incorporated into other standards.

 NIST is now in the process of finalizing 800-63-3: Digital Identity Guidelines, and it has made some long overdue changes when it comes to recommendations for user password management.